Camera Lens Physics

 The pixels are all rectangular (no distortion), there is little chromatic aberration (purple fringing), the entire field is in focus, etc. Field distortion can also be easily measured from these images.

 Now, I’ll show some 1:1 crops of images taken using my ancient 15/3.5 manual lens.
-I’ll combine the fields of view and vary the f/# the following way: the center column is the center field of view, the left column is on the left edge, and the right column, the right edge.
+I’ll combine the fields of view and vary the f/# the following way: the center column is the center field of view, the left column is on the left edge, and the right column, is the right edge.
 The top row was taken at f/3.5, the middle row at f/8, and the bottom row at f/16:

 Field distortion

 Now we can see a difference- at full aperture, the pixels are no longer so easily resolved, while at f/8 the pixels remain sharp.
 There is no obvious distortion, astigmatism, or chromatic aberration.
 At f/16, diffraction begins to blur the image.
-So, for this lens I know I need to stay between f/5.6 and f/11 to maintain maximum lens performance.
+So, for this lens, I know I need to stay between f/5.6 and f/11 to maintain maximum lens performance.

 So why get a fast lens, if the performance becomes degraded at those low f-numbers?
 Lots of reasons.
 First, when I shoot at maximum aperture I’m less concerned with getting a tack-sharp image and instead more concerned with trying to capture a low-light-level scene.
 Second, when I’m doing astrophotography, even just stopping down 1/3 of a stop greatly reduces aberrations; starting with a very fast lens means I can stop down the lens a bit and still have a fast lens.